planetfederal/workshops/workshops/qgis/doc/source/modeller/components.rst

    Inputs and outputs for **Surficial geology** analysis

-.. note:: The simplification in this diagram is that we are not showing the clipping of our input to the **Area of interest** layer or the creation of the **Surficial geology baseline** table.
+.. note:: The simplification in this diagram is that we are not showing the creation of the **Surficial geology baseline** table.

 QGIS allows us to create reusable "models" which define a set of inputs and steps so that we can create reusable components to use with different data inputs.
 This section will focus on creating these type of models.